Marty Balin: Jefferson Starship

-Rejoining the team he had helped to establish, Balin became a permanent member of Jefferson Starship in 1975; over the next three years, he contributed to and sang lead on four top-20 hits, including "Miracles" (No. 3, a Balin original), "With Your Love" (No. 12, a collaboration between Balin, former Jefferson Airplane drummer Joey Covington, and former Grootna/Bodacious DF lead guitarist Vic Smith), Jesse Barish's "Count on Me" (No. 8), and N. Q. Dewey's "Runaway" (No. 12).
+Rejoining the team he had helped to establish, Balin became a permanent member of Jefferson Starship in 1975 and over the next three years, he contributed to and sang lead on four top-20 hits, including "Miracles" (No. 3, a Balin original), "With Your Love" (No. 12, a collaboration between Balin, former Jefferson Airplane drummer Joey Covington and former Grootna/Bodacious DF lead guitarist Vic Smith), Jesse Barish's "Count on Me" (No. 8), and N. Q. Dewey's "Runaway" (No. 12).
 Ultimately, Balin's relationship with the band was beleaguered by interpersonal problems and his own reluctance toward live performances.
 He abruptly left the group in October 1978 shortly after Slick's departure from the band.

 Solo work, and reunion projects

 In 1979, Balin produced a rock opera titled Rock Justice, about a rock star who was put in jail for failing to produce a hit for his record company, based on his experiences with the lawsuits fought for years with former Jefferson Airplane manager Matthew Katz.
 The cast recording was produced by Balin, but it did not feature him in performance.

-Balin continued with EMI as a solo artist and in 1981 he released his first solo album, Balin, featuring two Jesse Barish songs that became top-40 hits, "Hearts" (#8) and "Atlanta Lady (Something About Your Love)" (#27).
-There was in 1983 a second solo album, Lucky, along with a Japan-only EP produced by EMI called There's No Shoulder.
+Balin continued with EMI as a solo artist and in 1981, he released his first solo album, Balin, featuring two Jesse Barish songs that became top-40 hits, "Hearts" (#8) and "Atlanta Lady (Something About Your Love)" (#27).
+In 1983, Balin released a second solo album, Lucky, along with a Japan-only EP produced by EMI called There's No Shoulder.
 Balin's contract with EMI ended shortly thereafter.

 In 1985, he teamed with former Jefferson Airplane members Paul Kantner and Jack Casady to form the KBC Band.
 After the breakup of the KBC band, a 1989 reunion album and tour with Jefferson Airplane followed.

 Balin continued recording solo albums in the years following the reunion, and reunited with Kantner in the latest incarnation of Jefferson Starship.

 Balin had intended to record lead vocals for two tracks for Jefferson Starship's album Jefferson's Tree of Liberty.
 However, his art touring schedule conflicted with studio sessions, and instead, the track "Maybe for You", from the German release of Windows of Heaven, was included.

 On July 2, 2007, the music-publishing firm Bicycle Music, Inc. announced that it had acquired an interest in songs written or performed by Balin, including hits from his days with Jefferson Airplane and Jefferson Starship.